abhishek-archlinux/AnimeWatch/README.md

 ######[Index](#index)
 ![AnimeWatch](/Images/YT.png)

 This player provides a wrapper around youtube site using qtwebengine (since version 2.8.0-0).
 If your GNU/linux distro does not package qtwebengine, then it will fallback to qtwebkit, which is slower compared to qtwebengine for rendering web pages.
 Users need to install youtube-dl for directly playing youtube videos on this player.
 In this wrapper users will get complete functionality of youtube site, but with better control over video and playlist.
+Users can add any youtube video url into the local playlist or they can import entire youtube playlist as local playlist.
+It also supports downloading youtube subtitles/captions (If available).
+If subtitles are availble and downloaded by the player, then usesrs need to press 'Shift+J' (Focus the player by taking mouse pointer over the playing video, before using this shortcut key combination) to load the subtitles into the player.
+It also supports offline mode, if users have fluctuating internet connection.
+Before using offline mode users need to add youtube url into local playlist.

 ## Addon Structure
 ######[Index](#index)